JeremiahKaren/35percent.github.io/_posts/2017-05-26-berkeley-one-blackfriars-blog-post.md

 Anyone troubled by the housing crisis can take comfort from **One Blackfriars**.
 Looming over the Thames like a wonky ice lolly, the Berkeley Group's 50 storey glass tower will have 274 luxury homes, a 110-space multi-level car parking basement, a 152 room hotel, a gym, cinema, wine cellar. massage parlour, swimming pool and much else.

-[Planning application documents](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!yEWdLLdNR%2bJj86NpOhjqfw%3d%3d!%7d%7d%7d) for One Blackfriars__One Blackfriars__ claim that the fatuous design of the building _"is inspired by both the sculptures of Brancussi, Henry Moore and 1950s Finnish glassware design"_ and the arty pretentions continue with interiors ['inspired'](https://www.berkeleygroup.co.uk/new-homes/london/southwark/one-blackfriars) by Thomas Gainsborough, JMW Turner and Barbara Hepworth.
+[Planning application documents](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!yEWdLLdNR%2bJj86NpOhjqfw%3d%3d!%7d%7d%7d) for __One Blackfriars__ claim that the fatuous design of the building _"is inspired by both the sculptures of Brancussi, Henry Moore and 1950s Finnish glassware design"_ and the arty pretentions continue with interiors ['inspired'](https://www.berkeleygroup.co.uk/new-homes/london/southwark/one-blackfriars) by Thomas Gainsborough, JMW Turner and Barbara Hepworth.

 ![](/img/obdesign.png)